Children and youth are our future. I have watched countless kids transition from toddler to elementary school, to high school, and beyond.

 Healthy churches recognize the importance of providing a dynamic youth program.

-Take the time to identify great leaders and create a program that will provide an opportunity for your youth to fellowship, grow in their faith and serve!
+Take the time to identify great leaders and create a program that will provide an opportunity for your youth to fellowship, grow in their faith, and serve others!